24 Free Things to Do in Auckland

 The famous coast-to-coast walk will take you through volcanic cones of Mount Eden, beautiful parks and One Tree Hill, which provides gorgeous views of the entire city of Auckland.

-The Muriwai Gannet Colony is another free activity.
+Viewing the Muriwai Gannet Colony is another one of the top free activities to do in Auckland.
 Muriwai is home to the largest Gannet breeding site in New Zealand and one of three on the mainland.

 These giant sea birds are native to New Zealand and are known to mate for life.